Australian Open: Djokovic glad to silence critics with trophy, confirms torn oblique

 Djokovic felt the backlash was unfair, but believes he answered in the best way possible by winning the title in Melbourne again.

 "Of course, it's not nice to hear that.
-I mean, it also seems unfair from some people that kind of criticise and judge without really checking before," the world number one told a news conference.
+I mean, it also seems unfair from some people that kind of criticise and judge without really checking before," the world number one said.

 "But as I said, it's not really the first time.
 I have so much experience with this because it happened so many times in my life, in my career, that I experience that.
 It will probably not be the last one.